-The Company assesses the impact of a large scale increase in lapses or surrenders and the impact they may have on the Company's own funds and solvency capital requirement on an annual basis.
-This is measured during the ORSA process.
+The Company assess the impact of a large scale increase in lapses or surrenders and the impact they may have on the Company's own funds and solvency capital requirement on an annual basis and forms parts of the ORSA process.

 The introduction of Loi Bourquin (Loi de résiliation annuelle) in 2018, impacting all in-force French portfolios, could be considered an event that would result in increased lapses.
 It allows for annual termination/substitution to the borrowers insured for their property loans at the anniversary dates of their insurance (before this new regulation, it was possible only at the first anniversary).
-The introduction of Loi Bourquin had the potential to result in widespread surrender behaviour.
+The introduction of Loi Bourquin had the potential to result in widespread lapse/surrender behaviour.